ernie-research/AVIOT/README.md

 Code and the separately distributed AVIOT checkpoint are released under the Apache License 2.0.
 Datasets are governed by their respective terms.
 See `NOTICE` for attribution.

-## ⭐ Star

-If you find this repository useful, please consider starring it.